PLSysGitHub/Hierarchical_WLC/README.md

 # Hierarchical_WLC
-This repository contains code used for generating force-extension curves of the Hierarchical worm-like chain (HWLC) model in the paper "Nonlinear mechanics of human mitotic chromosomes".
+This repository contains code used for generating force-extension curves of the Hierarchical worm-like chain (HWLC) model in the paper [*Nonlinear mechanics of human mitotic chromosomes*, Meijering et al., Nature 2022](https://doi.org/10.1038/s41586-022-04666-5).

 The code runs using Julia 1.6 or 1.7, which can be installed at https://julialang.org/downloads/.